SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     can try to click the `Check for updates` button to force Dependabot to check for updates.

 3. At this point the Dependabot should hopefully have found some updates and created one or more pull requests.
-If it has not done so you most likely need to update your requirement file such that your dependencies are correctly restricted/specified e.g.
+If it has not done so you most likely need to update your `pyproject.toml` file such that your dependencies are correctly restricted/specified.
+For example, if you have a dependency like `torch = ">=2.5"` and the latest version is `2.5`, then Dependabot will not create a pull request because the latest version is already included in the specification.

-    ```txt
-    # lets assume pytorch v2.5 is the latest version

-    # these different specifications will not trigger dependabot because
-    # the latest version is included in the specification
-    torch
-    torch == 2.5
-    torch >= 2.5
-    torch ~= 2.5

-    # these specifications will trigger dependabot because the latest
-    # version is not included
-    torch < 2.5
-    torch == 2.4
-    torch <= 2.4
-    ```
+    However, if you have `torch = "<2.5"` or `torch = "==2.4"`, then Dependabot will create a pull request to update to the latest version.

     If you have a pull request from Dependabot, check it out and see if it looks good.
 If it does, you can merge it.